Chris Grier

 With several offseason additions, Grier helped build one of the NFL's best defenses in 2020.
 Miami led the league in third-down defense (28.8 pct.) and takeaways (29) and finished sixth in scoring (21.1 points allowed per game).

-Two of Grier's draft picks – Howard and kicker Jason Sanders (2018, seventh round) earned first-team All-Pro honors in 2020, marking the first time since 2006 (Zach Thomas and Jason Taylor) the Dolphins had two first-team All-Pro honorees in the same season.
-Defensive tackle Raekwon Davis was named to the PFWA's All-Rookie team after Grier selected him in the second round of the 2020 NFL Draft.
+Two of Grier's draft picks – Howard and Sanders (2018, seventh round) – earned first-team All-Pro honors in 2020, marking the first time since 2006 (Zach Thomas and Jason Taylor) the Dolphins had two first-team All-Pro honorees in the same season.

-In 2019, the Dolphins steadily improved despite having the youngest roster in the NFL, winning five of their final nine games.
+In 2019, when Grier was given full control of football operations, the Dolphins steadily improved despite having the youngest roster in the NFL, winning five of their final nine games.
 Wilkins led all rookie defensive linemen with 56 tackles, the fifth-most by an NFL rookie defensive lineman since 2015.

 In his first draft as general manager in 2016, Grier selected Howard in the second round.
-In seven NFL seasons, Howard has earned a first-team All-Pro nod (2020), been selected to the Pro Bowl four times (2018, 2020-22, led the NFL in interceptions in one season (2020), tied for the NFL lead in interceptions in another (2018) and totaled more interceptions since he entered the league than any other NFL player.
+In his first seven NFL seasons, Howard earned a first-team All-Pro nod (2020), was selected to the Pro Bowl four times (2018, 2020-22), led the NFL in interceptions in one season (2020), tied for the NFL lead in interceptions in another (2018) and totaled more interceptions than any other NFL player in that span.

 Grier helped turn more than half the roster over in 2016, as the team entered training camp with more than 45 new players acquired during the offseason.
 The results were a four-game improvement from the previous season, the fifth-best mark in the NFL.
 The Dolphins finished 10-6 with a playoff berth, the team's best record and first playoff appearance since 2008.